bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 <br>
 <figure>
     <a href="/images/bot_guide/image2.png"><img src="/images/bot_guide/image2.png"></a>
-    	<figcaption>Example of a built-in command to create a custom command.</figcaption>
+    	<figcaption>Example of a bot, reacting to a custom command.</figcaption>
 </figure>

 The exact commands available differ greatly between the bots covered here, which is why I will not go into full detail about them - there are help pages and command lists for all of these bots.